HarryGifford/special-relativity/README.md

 **Max camera speed**: Maximum speed the camera can move at.
 Should be a number above 0 and below 1 where 1 corresponds to the speed of light.

+**Assume no light travel time**: Shows the geometry of the objects assuming no time delay.
+This requires us to assume a reference frame because the "now" slice will be different in different reference frames.
+There are two obvious choices:

+- Camera: Assume the world is moving and the camera is at rest.
+This means the world will look compressed in the direction perpendicular to the direction of motion.
+- World: Assume the world is at rest and the camera is moving.
+In this case the camera's sensor is length contracted, but the light entering the camera is not.
+This means objects will appear stretched because the light from an object will be spread over a larger portion of the sensor.

 **Assume fixed camera speed**: Assumes the camera is moving forward a fixed velocity relative to the environment but without actually moving the camera.

-**Assume no light travel time delay**: Shows the "real" geometry of the objects assuming no time delay.
-Things will appear stretched when moving left/right because the sensor length contracts horizontally.
-When moving forward/backward the camera's focal length is length contracted which makes it look like the field of view increases.

 **Use Galilean relativity**: Assumes no special relativity.
 Note that the rasterizer won't render things correctly for speeds greater than the speed of light.